Arms shipments to Russia: China, the hypocritical peacemaker - California18

 Pat Ryder, spokesman for the US Department of Defense, at least did not want to classify these deliveries in the category that would lead to direct consequences before press representatives in Washington on Thursday.
 He knows about the new press reports.
 “Until now, however, we have not seen deadly support being transferred from China to Russia for use on the battlefield in Ukraine,” Ryder said.

 “Politico” wrote that it was not possible to conclude from the researched data per se whether the weapons were used in the Ukraine war.
 Despite their deadly effect, the rifles would then pass as so-called “dual-use” products, which are not defined per se as “lethal assistance”, ie as “deadly support” for the Ukraine war.
+The rifles supplied are marked as “civilian hunting rifles” in the data.
+According to reports, however, they are to be used by the paramilitary police in China and by the armed forces of the Philippines, South Sudan and Paraguay.
 It is possibly a loophole that China and Russia know how to exploit.

+The “Spiegel” had already reported in February that the Russian military was negotiating with the Chinese drone manufacturer Xi’an Bingo Intelligent Aviation Technology.
+As a result, kamikaze drones are to be mass-produced for Russia.
+100 warhead-capable prototype ZT-180 drones are said to be delivered by April.

 A questionable peacemaker